-AoWE-CS-1 Cardiovascular System Subject Hours: 12 Prerequisites: None substances to the body's cells.
+AoWE-CS-1 Cardiovascular System

+The cardiovascular system, also called the circulatory system, brings oxygen, nutrients, water, and other substances to the body's cells.
 It also carries waste products away from the cells to be excreted from the body.
 This system consists of blood, blood vessels, and the heart-a complex muscular organ whose primary function is pumping blood around the body.
 Understanding the terms and structures of this system as well as the diseases and factors impacting this system will provide an invaluable knowledge base for any medical professional.